Brynderwyns closure no worries for future-focused seagliders

 The North’s support had helped Ocean Flyer progress discussions with other regions and it was set to make some big announcements for routes in 2024, he said.

-Regent also has key milestones to meet in 2024, including testing a fully crewed, full-size prototype in the first quarter.
+Regent also has key milestones to meet in 2024, including testing a fully crewed, full-size prototype, with the aim of getting it fully flying by the end of the year.

 The US aerospace company had previously tested only unmanned, quarter-scale seagliders, but was making progress every month, Aslam said.